iangoodnight/ReceivingDB/user.md

 ![Use arrow keys to navigate](/assets/browse.png)

-Double-clicking on any row or pressing the enter key with a row selected will take usewrs to the entry details page.
+Double-clicking on any row or pressing the enter key with a row selected will take users to the entry details page.
 From here, users can see items that were shipped together as part of the same purchase order.

 ![View entry details](/assets/view.png)